Giovasdf/Singleton/README.md

 # Singleton in Unity/Singleton en Unity

-_This is a project to used as example, where Object Pooling pattern design is implemented_
+_This is a project to be used as example, where Object Pooling pattern design is implemented_

 _Este es un proyecto para ser usado como ejemplo, donde se implementa el patron de diseño Singleton_